storacha/w3up/packages/w3up-client/README.md

 #### Delegating from Space to Agent

 In order to store data with w3up, your Agent will need a delegation from a Space.
-This automatically happens if you called `Account#provision` on a space.
+This automatically happens if you called `createSpace`.
 However, if you are initializing the client with a previously created Space, you can `login(email)` then claim a delegation granted to the account associated with your email:

 ```js
 await client.login('zaphod@beeblebrox.galaxy')